-The police should only arrest you if they have good reason to think that you have committed a crime AND they have good reason to think that arresting you is necessary – see our what if I’m arrested? page for further information.
+The police must only arrest you if they have good reason to think that you have committed a crime AND they have good reason to think that arresting you is necessary – see our what if I’m arrested? page for further information.

 This should be done by an officer of the same gender as you – if you are transgender or non-binary, you can tell the police officer which gender officer you would prefer to search you and they should respect it.
 See our article here for more information on your rights as a trans/non-binary person if you’re arrested.

 What are my rights once I am arrested?